 Meet Amy Vorenberg, Head of Lower School

-Amy Vorenberg describes why she is enthusiastic to lead King's Lower School.
-She believes academic excellence in elementary school is built upon a foundation of thoughtfully designed programming, excellent teaching, and a kind community.
+Amy Vorenberg is enthusiastic to lead because she believes King's Lower School academic excellence is built upon a foundation of thoughtfully designed programming, excellent teaching, and a kind community.

 "We believe that curiosity is a natural ability that children bring to their learning – we encourage students to ask questions, make discoveries, think critically, analyze and solve problems, be good listeners, and have fun being involved in the dynamic process of learning.
 We value every child and build strong, safe classroom communities where exploration and discovery leads to mastery."